learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 ## Summary

 Congratulations!
 NASA is one step closer to embarking upon its mission to Mars.
-In this lab, You practiced writing select statements that query a single table to get specific information.
+In this lab, You practiced writing `SELECT` statements that query a single table to get specific information.
 You also used other clauses and specified column names to cherry-pick the data we wanted to retrieve.